cfpb/curriculum-review-tool/README.md

 # Teacher Digital Platform

-**Description**:  The Teacher Digital Platform (TDP) will be a new section within the existing cf.gov website to promote the CFPBs financial education building blocks research.
+**Description**:  The Teacher Digital Platform (TDP) will be a section within the existing cf.gov website to promote the CFPBs financial education building blocks research.
 It will offer teachers resources to assist them with instructing students in K-12 grades on financial education topics.

-This platform contains work for three separate projects: Building blocks tool, Curriculum review tool, and Search interface.
+This platform contains work for three separate projects: Building blocks tool, Curriculum Review tool, and Search interface.

 #### Table of Contents